 "I believe that the Internet is the most positive thing that has ever happened in the technology field.
 This new technology will completely change the way we do business."

-The frustration: "My company is a dinosaur in a world that requires and rewards nimble, quick-flying birds."
+"My company is a dinosaur in a world that requires and rewards nimble, quick-flying birds."

 "[ The Web is] way overrated, a mantra similar to a religion."